leangjia/blender_docs/manual/compositing/types/filter/pixelate.rst

 Open an image you would like to pixelate using an Image node.
 Add two Scale nodes between the input and output :menuselection:`Add --> Distort --> Scale`.
 Change the values of X and Y to 0.2 in the first scale box and to 5 in the second.
-The composited image will appear unchanged.Now add a Pixelate node between the two Scale nodes.
+The composited image will appear unchanged.
+Now add a Pixelate node between the two Scale nodes.
 The result will be a pixelated image.

 .. figure:: /images/compositing_types_filter_pixelate_example.png